dliggat/curriculum-vitml/README.md

 # Curriculum-Vitml

-This is a Ruby, SCSS, Slim based personal resume generator.
+This is a personal resume static-HTML generator based on Ruby-Middleman, SCSS, and the Slim templating language.

-Prerequisites:
+Prerequisites (documentation abounds for installing these on your platform of choice):
 * Ruby 2.1.2, Bundler
 * NPM, Bower